skyrockets-21/skyrockets-21.github.io/_pages/about.md

 Recent Updates:
 ---
-**June 2023**: I will be attending the [AIMI Symposium](https://aimi.stanford.edu/aimisymposium/agenda) in person at organized by the Stanford University 🤓😎!
+**June 2023**: I will be attending the [AIMI Symposium](https://aimi.stanford.edu/aimisymposium/agenda) in person organized by the Stanford Center for Artificial Intelligence in Medicine and Imaging (AIMI Center) at Stanford University 🤓😎!

 **June 2023**: Our team has been selected as Top 3 in the Machine Learning Category in the [SAS Hackathon](https://www.sas.com/sas/events/hackathon.html) 🥳🏅!